 26. What do you think is the most important test metric, and why?

 There's no correct answer to this question, especially because your chosen metric will depend your goals and the type of test you're running—acceptance testing will measure very different metrics from exploratory testing, for example.

-Also prepare to talk about the rationale for choosing a specific metric according to the goals of your test and the goals of the wider organization, and how you might go about doing it.
+Also prepare to talk about the rationale for choosing a specific metric according to the goals of your test and the goals of the wider organization, the test environment, and how you might go about doing it.

 For bonus points, you should check out Niall Lynch's piece on a QA metric that he has developed, called T2Q or Time to Quality—it can be applied pretty universally over any type of test, can be easily measured, and it tells you something meaningful about your test efforts.